Flagsmith/flagsmith-docs/docs/integrations/datadog.md

-description: Integrate Bullet Train with Datadog
+description: Integrate Flagsmith with Datadog

 # Datadog Integration

 !!! note
     This feature is currently in beta.
 Please contact us if you are interested in joining the beta!

-You can integrate Bullet Train with Datadog.
-Send flag change events from Bullet Train into your Datadog event stream.
+You can integrate Flagsmith with Datadog.
+Send flag change events from Flagsmith into your Datadog event stream.